precondition/dactyl-manuform-keymap/readme.md

 Notably, [home row mods](https://precondition.github.io/home-row-mods) are used, as well as tap dance and combos.

-Aside from the usual combos that expand to a single special character or command like <kbd>\\</kbd> or <kbd>Caps Word</kbd>, you can find, what I've dubbed, “steno-lite” combos in `combos.c`.
+Aside from the usual combos that expand to a single special character or command like <kbd>\\</kbd> or <kbd>Caps Word Lock</kbd>, you can find, what I've dubbed, “steno-lite” combos in `combos.c`.
 Taking inspiration from machine stenography, common n-grams, word parts and words that are too short to abbreviate (in a text expansion program such as AutoKey) are assigned a key chord/combo, most frequently involving the <kbd>Backspace</kbd> key.
 Using <kbd>Backspace</kbd>+<kbd>Letter(s)</kbd> has the benefit of greatly reducing potential combo misfires as you're unlikely to type a letter and simultaneously delete it.

 Keymap visualisation diagrams are automatically generated with the help of [keymapviz] every time I compile.